Submitty/submitty.github.io/_docs/sysadmin/course_creation.md

    (replacing `<SEMESTER>`, `<COURSE>`, and `<SECTION>`)

+   _NOTE: We intend to make a web UI to allow the instructor to create the registrations sections which will eliminate this as a sysadmin step in the future._

-7. The instructor can add all other users (students, graders, other instructors) to the course by uploading a csv through the website.
+5. The instructor can add all other users (students, graders, other instructors) to the course by uploading a csv through the website.